Tovas7/TripPlanner/README.md

 ## Contact

-Created by [Tovas7](https://github.com/Tovas7).
+Contact raphaeltovas6@gmail.com.
 For questions or feedback, please open an issue on the repository.

 ---
 *Transforming the way you travel, one trip at a time!*